mwgg/GreatCircle/README.md

 echo GreatCircle::distance(40.63980103, -73.77890015, 40.77719879, -73.87259674, "FT");
 // Output: 56425.612628758
 ```
-The optional argument can also be passed in form of planet radius in any unit, to produce output in this unit.
 ```php
 // Distance between North and South poles on Mars (3389.5 is mean radius of Mars in kilometers) echo GreatCircle::distance(90, 0, -90, 0, 3389.5);